Caltech-OCTO/Subzero.jl/documentation.md

 These are the two ways to define a domain in Subzero.

 For now, you will need to define ocean velocities that go around your topography, as Subzero does not change the given ocean velocities.
 This holds true on coupled scenarios as well.
-You need to make sure that if you do couple Subzero to Oceananigans that you set the ocean height to 0m at these locations so that the current floes around the topography.
+You need to make sure that if you do couple Subzero to Oceananigans that you set the ocean height to 0m at these locations so that the current flows around the topography.

 ### Floes

-Floes are quite complex objects as they have a lot of needed fields.
+Floes are quite complex objects as they need a lot fields.
 Here we will talk about a floe struct's fields, as well as how to create a configuration of floes to start your simulation.

 #### Floe Struct Fields
 A floe's fields can be broken down into several catagories.
 We will go through each catagory and describe the fields within in briefly in table-form.